sparkflows/sparkflows-docs/docs/user-guide/git-integration/push-wf.rst

 On success, you will get success message.

-Workflow JSON file get pushed in path : rootFolderPath/Projects/pipelines/test.json
+Workflow JSON file gets pushed in path : rootFolderPath/Projects/pipelines/test.json